 A “gifted deposit” refers to money given to a homebuyer to help them buy a property.
 The amount of money gifted can be a contribution towards the deposit or equate to the whole deposit.
 However, it’s not as straight-forward as a parent simply transferring the money into a child’s account and saying it’s a gift.
 There are a number of factors to consider which we outline below.

-In terms of how much deposit you need to buy a house, a deposit of 5% is usually the minimum a mortgage lender will require.
-But the bigger your deposit, the better off you are because:
+In terms of how much deposit you need to buy a house, a deposit of 5% is usually the minimum a mortgage lender will require, although it is possible to buy a house with a smaller or even no deposit.

-So even if you have saved enough for a deposit to buy your first home, you can benefit from a gifted deposit top-up.
-For example if you have a 25% deposit, rather than a 10% deposit, your mortgage payments will be more affordable.
+So even if you have saved enough for a deposit to buy your first home, you may benefit from a gifted deposit top-up.
+For example, if you have a 25% deposit, rather than a 10% deposit, your mortgage payments will be more affordable.

 Most lenders won’t accept a gifted deposit if the person giving the money is the vendor – the person selling the house.
 It may seem like an unlikely prospect but it could be a problem if you’re buying a house from your parents or another family member.

-If you’re expecting a gifted deposit, it’s a good idea to talk through your options with a fee-free mortgage broker as they will know what different lender rules apply and can help you find the best mortgage deal.
+If you’re expecting a gifted deposit, it’s a good idea to speak to a broker as they will know what different lender rules apply.

 You will also need to inform your conveyancing solicitor that you are buying with a gifted deposit.